linyimin-bupt/shell-learning/docs/Part-4-Commands/Chapter-12-filtera-commandsand-program.md

 Microsleep.This is the same as `sleep`, but "sleep" in microsecond interval.It can be used for fine-grained timing, or for polling an ongoing process at very frequent interval.

+### Text Processing Commands

+- sort

+File sort utility,often use as a filter in a pipe